Types

 #endif

-embedded in the header instead of linking against a dynamic library holding the implementation.
+So that if LIBRARY_NAME_IMPLEMENTATION is defined, you are telling the preprocessor to use the library implementation embedded in the header instead of linking against a dynamic library holding the implementation.

 Preprocessor

+The preproccesor runs right before compiling the code to assembly, and basically is a form of compile time programming.
+It resolves things like macros and include directives, aswell as conditional compilation.
 You can look at the preprocessor as tiny scripting language for parsing C++ files.
-This ’language’ has only 12 very simple keywords, called preprocessor directives,
+This ’language’ has only 12 very simple keywords, called preprocessor directives, which are basically commands you give the preprocessor that modify your code during compile time.

 Both C/C++ and C# have 12 preprocessor directives, but each language has 3 ones that are unique to that language, and of the 9 preprocessor directives that both C/C++ and C# have in common only 6 work exactly the same.